 The Wildebeest Migration, is one of the “Seven New Wonders of the World” and also known as The World Cup of Wildlife.
 If there is a safari you should go on, this has it be it.
-The Maasai Mara and the Serengeti National Park together form what no other reserve in Africa can!
-It is incredible, it is magic, it is indescribable and it is WOW!
+The Maasai Mara and the Serengeti National Park together form what no other reserve or park in Africa can!
+It is incredible, it is magical, it is indescribable and it is a must!

 No where in the world is there a movement of animals as immense as the wildebeest migration, over two million animals migrate from the Serengeti National Park in Tanzania to the greener pastures of the Maasai Mara National Reserve in Kenya during July through to October.

 The migration has to cross the Mara River in the Maasai Mara where crocodiles will prey on them.
 This is one of the highlights as the animals try and cross the Mara River alive.

 In the Maasai Mara they will be hunted, stalked, and run down by the larger carnivores.
 The Maasai Mara also has one of the largest densities of lion in the world and is no wonder this is the home of the BBC wildlife channels Big Cat Diary.

 To find your perfect camp or lodge for the wildebeest migration please go to our accommodation page.